 Dr. Timothy Teague, [email protected]

-Michelle Smith, LGSW is a therapist at Christian Psychological Services.
+Michelle Smith, LICSW is a therapist at Christian Psychological Services.
 Michelle enjoys working with couples, children, and families.
 She has over ten years of experience in Social Work and earned her Masters of Social Work degree from West Virginia University in 2013.
 Michelle has experience working in the disciplines of addiction, attachment/adoption, foster parents, crisis intervention, trauma, and parent education with couples, families, children, adolescents, and adults.

 As a Professional Social Worker, she utilizes the following approaches: Cognitive Behavioral, Solution Focused, and Nurtured Heart.
 Paired with dedication, patience, and positive encouragement, she guides her clients to overcome barriers and improve attitudes and well-being.
 She is a Nurtured Heart Certified Trainer and offers workshops for parents, caregivers, teachers, and professionals working with children in the community.